How do we do this living thing? I’ve concluded it’s a lifetime learning process.

 I’d been through a bad time.
 A bereavement.
 An in depth investigation by the Inland Revenue.
 I’d lost my sense of direction, questioned my values.
 I was thirty eight years old and an unexpected clarity settled on me: Life has no purpose.
 You have to be religious to believe otherwise, and I have no religion.
 We are born, we live, we die.
 Driven by a need to survive, our species, like all others, has adapted our lifespan to fit in an ecological niche.
 Longer or shorter and we are less successful as a species.

-Our lives are short by design.
+Our lives are short by evolved design.
 Painfully short.
 I was half way though my life and realised, really understood, I was going to die.
 Like billions upon billions before me.
 There is no meaning to life.
-No purpose.
-But what we have is so precious.
+No purpose, but, what we have is so precious.
 Precious because it is in such a limited supply.
 Life.
 We can’t buy any more when it runs out.
+There is no refund if it fails to meet your expectations.
 We must therefore utilise every second in a way that minimises regrets and maximises joy.

 The cost of living in UK is high though.
 In Spain it’s less.
 At the time, a lot less.
 The skies are bluer and they are blue nearly every day.
 I bought a hovel about 10 miles from the coast on the Costa Blanca for the price of a good second hand Jaguar.
 My life became a joyous adventure again.